-Group Legrand India Supports 'Team Sea Sakthi' to Participate in Monaco Energy Boat Challenge 2022 | Business
+Group Legrand India supports 'Team Sea Sakthi' to participate in Monaco Energy Boat Challenge 2022 | Business

-Monaco Boat race supports 100 zero emissions propulsion and sustainability in yachting Mumbai, Maharashtra, India NewsVoir Legrand India, the global leader in electrical and digital building infrastructure extends its support to the first Indian participation in Energy Boat Race Challenge which will be conducted at the prestigious international forum in Monaco on 4th July, 2022.
+Legrand India, the global leader in electrical and digital building infrastructure extends its support to the first Indian participation in Energy Boat Race Challenge which will be conducted at the prestigious international forum in Monaco on July 4, 2022.
+This boat is designed by 'Team Sea Sakthi' - 14 students at Kumaraguru College of Technology Coimbatore, Tamil Nadu, which is assembled keeping in mind sustainability with zero emissions rate.

 - Country: